Andi-afk/Hibernate/README.md

-# Hibernate
+# Hibernate2020

+Hibernate workshop 2019 repository.
+The workshop is provided by Andi Hermann and Yordan Baynov.

 This is a project meant to give students a better grasp of the technology known as Hibernate.
 Hibernate is a...

-For this project to be completed you need the following prerequisites:
+# For this project to be completed you need the following prerequisites:
 1. Netbeans
 2. Hibernate plugin inside Netbeans
 3. Docker Desktop